-Total capital expenditure for 2018/2019: R 50 257 000
+Total capital expenditure for 2018/2019: R 45 653 998

-The Municipal Infrastructure Grant will fund 67% of capital expenditure and 33% will be funded from own in 2019/2020 financial year.
+The Municipal Infrastructure Grant will fund 69% of capital expenditure and 31% will be funded from own in 2018/2019 financial year.
 Capital budget is highly financed by MIG over the MTREF.

-6.6 Asset and Liability Management
+6.9 Asset and Liability Management

-Municipality has established asset management unit which is now fully functionalr.
-The unit was a key sub-function within the SCM division.
+Municipality has established asset management unit which will be fully functional in 2018/2019 financial year.
+Currently the unit is a key sub-function within the SCM division.

-The unit is responsible to oversee the assets with total value of R925 Million at net book value.
+The unit is responsible to oversee the assets with total value of R914 Million at net book value.